Make This Easy Crochet Cap for Yourself, Family, Friends, or to Donate to Organizations.

 Instructions:

 Round 1: Make a magic ring.
 CH 2.
-Crochet 12 DC in
+Crochet 12 DC in the

 Round 2: CH 2, 2 DC in each stitch around.
 Join with slip stitch in the 2nd Chain stitch.
 (24 sts)

-(All stitches in Rounds 3-6 are worked using the Camel Stitch or crocheting in the 3rd loop of previous row.
+(All stitches in Rounds 3-6 are worked using the Camel Stitch or crocheting in the 3rd loop of the previous row.
 Here is an excellent video explaining the camel stitch.)

 Round 4: CH 1, Using Camel Stitch or 3rd loop *HDC in first 2 stitches, 2 HDC in next* Repeat all the way around.
-Join with slip stitch in the chain stitch.
+Join with slip-stitch in the chain stitch.
 (48 sts)

 Round 5: CH 1, Using Camel Stitch or 3rd loop *HDC in first 3 stitches, 2 HDC in next.* Repeat all the way around.
-Join with slip stitch in the chain stitch.
+Join with slip-stitch in the chain stitch.
 (60 sts)

 Round 6: CH 1, Using Camel Stitch or 3rd loop *HDC in first 4 stitches, 2 HDC in next.* Repeat all the way around.
-Join with slip stitch in the chain stitch.
+Join with slip-stitch in the chain stitch.
 (72 sts)

 Round 7: CH 1, Using Camel Stitch or 3rd loop.
 SC in each stitch around.
 (72 stitches.)